Skip to contents

 g_value

-numeric vector of length 2 (required): g_value in \ the equivalent dose was calculated, i.e. tc is either similar for the g-value measurement and the De measurement or needs be to recalculated (cf. calc_FadingCorr).
-Inserting a normalised g-value, e.g., normalised to 2-days , will lead to wrong results
+numeric vector of length 2 (required): g_value in %/decade recalculated at the moment the equivalent dose was calculated, i.e. tc is either similar for the g-value measurement and the De measurement or needs be to recalculated (cf. calc_FadingCorr).
+Inserting a normalised g-value, e.g., normalised to 2-days , will lead to wrong results.

 tc